 The manufacturing process for Ramen noodles involves dehydrating the noodles and seasonings.
 The noodles are also put through a deep-frying process to remove any moisture that wasn’t removed during dehydration.
 This means that they will eventually go bad, but what makes them go bad?

 We know that instant ramen is pre-cooked (fried) and dehydrated to remove moisture before being sealed in an airtight container/bag and that the seasoning(s) is also dehydrated.

-Here’s the thing, though, some packages may contain ingredients (i.e. sauces or vegetables) which will go bad after a period of time.
+Here’s the thing, though, some packages may have ingredients (i.e. sauces or vegetables) which will go bad after a period of time.
 These ingredients can still absorb moisture which can lead to mold and/or bacteria forming inside the packaging.

 Improper storage can also pose a serious problem.
-Ramen noodles are meant to be stored in a cool, dry place in a sealed container/package.
-Exposure to moist/wet conditions may lead to the growth of bacteria and mold.
+Ramen noodles are meant to be stored in a cool, dry place in a sealed container / package.
+Exposure to moist or wet conditions may lead to the growth of bacteria and mold.

 How to Know Your Ramen has Gone Bad

 There are a few tell-tale signs that your ramen has gone bad, for example: